agco/agco-json-api-profiles/public/profile.md

 ```
 /dealers/search?aggregations=zip_agg&...&zip_agg.aggregations=emp_stats_agg...
 ```
-Each label may specify an additional .aggregations attribute, this may contain a single or comma seperated list of additional nested aggregation labels.
+Each label referring to a a bucket aggregation may specify an additional .aggregations attribute, this may contain a single or comma seperated list of additional nested aggregation labels.

 ###### Metrics - Buckets
-Metrics aggregations can be nested within Bucket aggregations in order to have them executed in the context of that bucket.
+Metrics aggregations can be nested within Bucket aggregations, this makes them execute in the context of that bucket.

 ```
 # Compute statistics (min/max/avg/sum/count) on the number_of_employees per zip code